History of Timor-Leste: Indonesian invasion and annexation

 The Indonesian invasion of East Timor began on 7 December 1975.
 Indonesian forces launched a massive air and sea invasion, known as Operasi Seroja, or 'Operation Komodo', almost entirely using US-supplied equipment even if Kissinger feared this would be revealed to the public.
 Moreover, according to declassified documents released by the National Security Archive (NSA) in December 2001, the United States gave its agreement to Indonesia for the invasion.
 In fact, when the Indonesian president Suharto asked the understanding of taking rapid drastic action in East Timor to US president Gerald Ford, he replied, "We will understand and not press you on the issue.
 We understand the problem and the intentions you have."

 The Australian government did not react to this invasion.
 The reason may be the existence of oil found in the waters between Indonesia and Australia.
 This lack of action resulted in massive protests by Australian citizens remembering the heroic actions of the Timorese during World War II.

 Reasons given by Indonesia for the invasion included the potential for a communist government, the need to develop the territory, national and regional security risks.
 Public statements denied that the invasion was aimed at taking the territory, and noted continued support for self-determination.
 Nominal elections were held under Indonesian coercion, and on 17 December Indonesia declared that an East Timorese Provisional Government would be formed that included representatives from Apodeti, UDT, KOTA, and the Labour Party.

 Attempts by the United Nations Secretary General's Special Representative, Vittorio Winspeare-Guicciardi to visit Fretilin-held areas from Darwin, Australia, were obstructed by the Indonesian military, which blockaded East Timor.
-On 31 May 1976, the government selected 37 individuals to for a 'People's Assembly' in Dili.
+On 31 May 1976, the government selected 37 individuals to form a 'People's Assembly' in Dili.
 This assembly unanimously endorsed integration into Indonesia, cementing an Indonesian narrative of union with Indonesia as an act of self-determination.
 On 17 July, East Timor officially became the 27th province of the Republic of Indonesia (Timor Timur).
 The provisional government made appeals to the UN to have this integration recognised as a legitimate act of self-determination.